 The Title II benefits children may receive are called Auxiliary benefits.
 Auxiliary benefits are for children who have a parent who has died, retired, or has a disability benefit.
 The parent must be insured for Social Security based on their work history.

-This benefit is paid to children until the age of 18 unless they are still in high school.
+Children receive this benefit until the age of 18 unless they are still in high school.
 It is not based on disability.
 Even if the kid has a disability, this is not related to eligibility.
 There is an annual income test.
-It’s not likely the youth will earn enough to reach the income test, so we do not see youth lose eligibility based on their own income.
+It’s not likely the youth will earn enough to reach the income test.
+Thus, we do not see youth losing eligibility based on their own income.

 18 and Older